DarioMastro95/CleverTransfo-Inductor-Doc/src/Brackets.md

 # Brackets

 ## Introduction
 The brackets included in this table are used to assemble elements on printed magnetic steel.
 In the drawing above, an L-bracket is shown.
 Any type of bracket can be inserted in this table and the **code** will be the distinguishing feature.
-The purpose of this table is to provide the bracket overhang from the element so that the overall dimensions of the element can be calculated correctly.
+The purpose of this table is to provide the bracket overhang from the element and the fixing quotes, so that the overall dimensions of the element can be calculated correctly.